Atlas975/Notes/DistributedSystems/Consensus/Paxos.md

     if (n > N)
         N=n
         write(n)
-        if (value != null) // used to share value if acc promise(N,lastN,value)
+        if (value != null) // used to share value if proposer failed accept phase promise(N,lastN,value)
         else
             promise(N)
 ```
-### Practical Usage of Paxos
+## Paxos uses

-- **Multi-Paxos:** Used for agreeing on a sequence of values, where Paxos is run multiple times.
+- **Multi-Paxos:** used for agreeing on a sequence of values, where Paxos is run multiple times.
+This struggles with dynamic membership where the quorum is not always known
 - **Configuration:** Often used in systems where a sequence of commands must be agreed upon by all nodes, such as replicated state machines.
 ### Safety and Liveness

-- **Safety:** Paxos guarantees that no two nodes make different decisions on the same proposal.
+- **Safety:** guarantees that no two nodes make different decisions on the same proposal.
-- **Liveness:** Paxos ensures that the system will eventually make progress in the absence of excessive failures.
+- **Liveness:** system will eventually make progress in the absence of excessive failures.

 ## Implications for distributed systems